 World Foraminifera Database

-Current number of total valid species recorded: 8,093
+Current number of total valid (fossil + modern) species recorded: 10,246

 The World Foraminifera Database